Contact Us

 • The Quantum Internet is a revolutionary advancement in communication technology, allowing for the interconnecting of all these various quantum technologies across the globe.
 Just as the classical Internet fundamentally changed the world across entire industries, the Quantum Internet will also have a dramatic impact on a wide variety of public and private sectors.

-Quantum bits – or qubits – are the quantum analog of classical bits.
-Just like classical bits are the basic unit of information that classical devices like your phone, your computer, and the Internet are built upon, quantum bits are the basic unit of quantum information that quantum computers, quantum sensors, and quantum networks are built on.
+Quantum bits – or qubits – are the entanglement-based analog of classical bits.
+Just like classical bits are the basic unit of information that classical devices like your phone, your computer, and the Internet are built upon, quantum bits are the basic unit of quantum information that quantum computers, quantum sensors, and entanglement-based networks are built on.

-While classical bits and quantum bits are analogous in this way, they are actually quite different in behavior.
-Quantum bits have many quantum properties that classical bits do not.
+While classical bits and qubits bits are analogous in this way, they are actually quite different in behavior.
+Qubits have many quantum properties that classical bits do not.
 It is these properties of qubits that enable the quantum technologies that use them to outperform their classical counterparts.

 Qubits can be coupled together in such a way that measuring one qubit will affect the state of the other qubit (or even many other qubits).
 This type of coupling is known as entanglement and we say that coupled qubits are entangled.